 SW_003 – At the Water's Edge | 2–6PM, Saturday 8 November 2025

-At the Water's Edge takes us outside to the wet spaces; a multispecies entanglement, a loosening of binary thought, a soaking, leaking, melting of our edges.
+At the Water's Edge took us outside to the wet spaces; a multispecies entanglement, a loosening of binary thought, a soaking, leaking, melting of our edges.
 With a focus on queer ecology and an interest in building practices of interdependence.
 Tending to connections, between the socio-eco-political in devotion to the practices of listening, caring, queering, and decentralising.

-Follow softwash on Substack and Instagram.
+View the softwash archive on Substack and Instagram.

 ︎